 Students are required to take ENG 204 The Craft of Poetry in each of their first two semesters.

 The 4 elective credits can be any graduate-level (200) or upper-division undergraduate (100) course offered by the College for academic credit.
 Note: Only two upper division undergraduate courses may count towards graduate degree requirements.

 It is assumed that the majority of electives will be literature courses or additional craft courses.
 The Department regularly offers literature courses in contemporary poetry such as Listening to Reading, Poets of Color, and Queer Poetics.
 Students are urged to consult with their advisor about which electives would be most useful for their course of study.

 More specialized workshops in young adult fiction, writing for magazines, and writing for performance, which may also be taken for elective credit when offered.
 Note: No more than one workshop may be used to satisfy the elective credit requirement.
-Courses taken outside the department in Music, Intermedia Arts, Book Art, Ethnic Studies, and Languages and Literatures may also be taken to fulfill elective credits.
+Courses taken outside the department in Music, Intermedia Arts, Book Art, Ethnic Studies, and Literary and Cultural Studies may also be taken to fulfill elective credits.

 Students interested in teaching in the future may want to take ENG 272 Theories and Strategies of Teaching Writing or ENG 271 Theories of Creativity and the Teaching of Creative Writing.
 Students who are awarded a graduate assistantship, either in the Writing Center or in the ENG 001 classroom, are required to take ENG 272.